retorquere/zotero-better-bibtex/README.md

 ## Support -- read carefully

-My time is extremely limited for a number of very great reasons.
+My time is extremely limited for a number of very great reasons (you shall have to trust me on this).
 Because of this, I cannot accept bug reports or support requests on anything but the latest version, currently at **0.0.39**.
 If you submit an issue report, please include the version that you are on.
 By the time I get to your issue, the latest version might have bumped up already, and you will have to upgrade (you might have auto-upgraded already however) and re-verify that your issue still exists.
 Apologies for the inconvenience, but such